keltia/fetiche-rs/sources/README.md

 This is the main crate implementing the site-specific ways of accessing, authenticating and fetching data from the supported sources.
 Currently, we support:

-- Aeroscope
+- Aeroscope (deprecated)
 - ASD
 - Opensky
-- Avionix Cube (WIP)
+- Avionix Cube
-- Thales Senhive (WIP)
+- Thales Senhive
 - Safesky (incomplete)

 ## Sources

 A source can support one or more operation like `Fetch` and `Stream`.
-At this moment, only Opensky support streaming.he different supported sources are enabled through Cargo features.
+At this moment, We have several sources for streaming (Opensky, Senhive and Avionix).
+The different supported sources are enabled through Cargo features.

 ### Aeroscope (feature `aeroscope`)

 This is the data extracted from a local Aeroscope antenna, considering you are supposed to have a local server attached to the antenna.
 Software supplied by DJI store data in its [MongoDB] database and there is a local API to access said data.
 Our antenna was supplied by [ASD] and interestingly enough the data model and access methods are not exactly the same.
+This source is for the moment deprecated.

 ### ASD (feature `asd`)